20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 Always have tissues and wipes in your bag when traveling.
 Not all bathrooms are fully stocked, and you might need them more often than you think—you’ll thank me later.

-Also, be prepared to pay a small fee (usually $1 or less) to use some bathrooms, especially in clean and well-maintained areas.
+Additionally, be prepared to pay a small fee (typically $1 or less) to use certain bathrooms, especially in clean and well-maintained areas.

 20. Always Be Kind

-Kindness goes a long way, whether you’re interacting with people at the airport, locals or fellow travelers.
-A positive attitude and respectful behavior can greatly impact your travel experience.
+Kindness goes a long way, whether you’re interacting with people at the airport, locals, or fellow travelers.
+A positive attitude and respectful behavior can significantly impact your travel experience.

 Remember the saying, “You can catch more flies with honey than with vinegar.”